-March is Pharmacy Appreciation Month- it was changed from awareness to appreciation this year to reflect and celebrate the role pharmacy team members play in the health care system, particularly during the pandemic.
-I can personally attest to the sacrifice and commitment made by my staff and colleagues, and I am blessed to know them.
-Over 42,500 pharmacists are working in 10,500 pharmacies across the country.
-That makes pharmacists one of the most accessible health care professionals in Canada.
-An appointment is often not required to see a pharmacist, and pharmacists have ranked; as one of the most trusted professionals.
-That is probably why more than half of Canadians seek a pharmacist first before any other health care professional.
+March is Pharmacist Awareness Month-this year’s theme is “Pharmacists: Doing More.
+For You”.
+I find it hard to write about this topic as I feel like a 5 year old doing cartwheels on the front lawn yelling to my mom, “Hey Look at Me.”
+But then I thought I work with and are friends with so many incredible colleagues who deserve to be recognized.
+There are over 42,000 pharmacists working in 10,000 pharmacies across the country.
+This makes pharmacists one of the most accessible health care professionals in Canada.
+An appointment is often not required to see a pharmacist and pharmacists have been ranked as one of the most trusted professionals.
+That is probably why more than half of Canadians seek out a pharmacist first before any other health care professional.

-Your pharmacist is an expert on medications - to paraphrase a quote from Liam Neeson - If you are looking for advice, I can tell you I don't have money, but what I do have are a very particular set of skills.
+Your pharmacist is an expert on medications – to paraphrase a quote from Liam Neeson – If you are looking for good advice I can tell you I don’t have money, but what I do have are a very particular set of skills.
 Skills I have acquired over a very long career.
-Skills that make me help people like you.
+Skills that make me helpful to people like you.
 I will look for medication problems, I will find them, and I will fix them.

 One potentially valuable service in Ontario is the Medscheck® program.
-MedsCheck® is a program that allows you to schedule a 20 to 30-minute one-to-one meeting with your community pharmacist to ensure that you are safely and appropriately using all types of medication.
-You can choose to conduct it at the pharmacy of your choice, or for those unable to venture out, you can complete it at home.
+MedsCheck® is a program that allows you to schedule a 20 to 30 minute one-to-one meeting with your community pharmacist to ensure that you are safely and appropriately using all types of medication.
+It can be conducted at the pharmacy of your choice or for those unable to venture out, can be done in the home.

 Talk to your pharmacist.
 Ask how he/she is doing more.
 And as always- take care of yourselves and each other.